Australian Federation of Islamic Councils

 The Australian Federation of Islamic Councils (AFIC), founded in 1964 as Australian Federation of Islamic Societies (AFIS) and also known as Muslims Australia, is a not-for-profit umbrella organisation to represent Sunni Muslims across Australia.

-It is not to be confused with the Australian National Imams Council, which generally nominates the Grand Mufti of Australia.
+It is not to be confused with the Australian National Imams Council, which also appoints its own Grand Mufti of Australia.

 History

 A two-tier organisation called the Australian Federation of Islamic Societies (AFIS) was founded in 1964.
 In 1976 it changed to a three-tier structure and changed its name to the It has also been referred to as Muslims Australia, and the Muslims Australia Executive Committee oversees the administration of the organisation.

 Membership

 The main role of AFIC is to represent and of Australia as one "Ummah" to the government and other bodies nationally and internationally.
 AFIC coordinates and provides resources for activities of its State Islamic Councils and member Sunni Islamic societies.